riebl/vanetza/docs/recipes/cube-evk-build.md

 Title: Running socktap on nfiniity devices

 # Introduction
 The CUBE EVK from [nfiniity](https://www.nfiniity.com/#portfolio) fully supports the Vanetza stack and its socktap application.
-An integrated V2X module listens for requests weather from a local or remote application.
+An integrated V2X module listens for requests whether from a local or remote application.
 The communication protocol between host and V2X module is covered in Google's Protobuf that is used in the respective link-layer implementation.

 # Configuration
 Before building and running socktap you need to configure the v2x module and the wifi once.